ethanselzer/react-cursor-position/README.md

 For hover monitoring, please consider [react-hover-observer](https://www.npmjs.com/package/react-hover-observer).

-Both projects have a similar interface to react-cursor-position
+Both projects have a similar interface to react-cursor-position, and can be used in combination.

 ## Installation